Identifying And Assisting The Families Of Micro-Preemies

 Rae Friend was born prematurely on June 9th, 2016 at 24 weeks.
 She spent 115 days in the NICU with Loyola Medicine professionals and through their help she has blossomed into an incredible, strong, social, and wonderful person who continues to impact us every day.
 Our journey inspired us to find a way to contribute families going through the same plight as us.
 We seek to provide financial assistance and educational resources to these families; and informally, we make sure they are not alone in this journey.

 The Rae Strong Foundation is looking to fundraise to help support families of micro preemies that are in need.
-Grants will be given out to families that either reach out to us or have been identified by the help of local medical organizations.
+Grants will be given out to those families, as well as non-for-profit organizations that assist in the needs of micro preemies and their families.

 Who is Rae Strong?